-Voces is owned and operated by Fernando Candelario.
+Voces Cellars is owned and operated by Fernando Candelario.
 His parents immigrated from Michoacán Mexico in 1979, a region of the country that a number of Mexican-American vintners in the Napa Valley are originally from.
 Sometimes you don’t know what path life will lead you on – Fernando certainly was not on a career path to become a winemaker.
-Fernando came to the valley in 1984 and soon after arriving started school.
+He came to the valley in 1984 and soon after arriving started school.
 After a few years he took a job at Robert Mondavi Winery in the cellar where for the next seven years he gained invaluable wine making experience.

 His next job took him to Calistoga where he worked for Greg Brown (at that time the owner of T-Vine Cellars).
 This is where he learned a lot about boutique winemaking – working with Greg and making wine with a number of varietals.
 He also started making Voces here with his first commercial vintage released in 2002.
 Today Fernando is the primary winemaker for T-Vine Cellars.

 Voces is Spanish for “voices” representing what Fernando feels passionately about – through a collaborative effort of working together and community involvement, dreams are always possible.
 You do something for yourself, yet at the same time your actions benefit others – always with the community in mind.

 Fernando and Voces Wine are one of a select group of charter members for the Napa Valley Mexican-American Vintners Association (NVMAVA).
 In early 2010, a number of Mexican-Napa vintners were invited down to Morelia Mexico for a wine tasting and the absence of a Mexican-American Vintner association was discussed.
 Upon returning stateside a number of mostly Napa owned vintners formed this association.
 Their goals are to promote their own wines, support Mexican Americans in the wine industry and provide a forum for wine education.